Dealing with a Loved One's Estate: A Step-by-Step Guide | NAFD Funeral Directory

 Registration takes place at your local Register Office.
 You'll need:

 Once registered, you'll receive a Death Certificate.
-You'll need several certified copies — most solicitors, banks and financial institutions will require an original copy each, so order at least five to eight at registration (each costs around £11 in England and Wales in 2026).
+You'll need several certified copies — most solicitors, banks and financial institutions will require an original copy each, so order at least five to eight at registration (each costs £12.50 in England and Wales as of 2026 (fees are set by the General Register Office and are subject to annual review — confirm the current fee with your local Register Office at the time of registration)).

 You may also be able to use the Tell Us Once service, which notifies multiple government departments — including HMRC, the DWP, DVLA and the Passport Office — of the death in a single step.
 Ask the registrar about this service.